Java Map Interface

 Methods of Map

-Besides methods available in the Collection interface, the Map interface also includes the following methods:
+The Map interface includes the following methods:

 • put(K, V) - Inserts the association of a key K and a value V into the map.
 If the key is already present, the new value replaces the old value.